luca991/A-deep-learning-strategy-to-calibrate-heteroatomic-interactions-in-metal-alloys/README.md

 For this programme too, files *leggi.in* and *potential.in*, as defined for MC simulations, must be located in the same folder where *impure* is executed. *impure* calculates the two dissolution energies and saves them in a file.

 ## Dataset
 In *Dataset* folder the dataset used to train the Neural Networks is present with the name *data_ML_article.dat*.
-This file contains, for each simulated system, the potential parameters, mixing enthalpies, lattice parameters and dissolution energies.
+This file contains, for each fictitious system: ddd dd
+, the potential parameters, mixing enthalpies, lattice parameters and dissolution energies.

 ## Neural Network training
 *NN_training* contains the Python scripts for training the neural networks.
 Each programme trains the neural network of a physical quantity.